nraynaud/pill-rust-test/README.md

-# Blue Pill rust test
+# Blue Pill Balancing Robot

 > A personal project to learn embedded rust on a STM32F103.